Materials-Data-Science-and-Informatics/MDMC-NEP-top-level-ontology/CQs/v_2_0/CQs.md

 18. Which metadata has described the data?

 ## [PRIMA-Experiment](#prima-experiment-sparql)
-19. Which fabrication/measurements/sample preparationhave been performed in an experiment?
+19. Which fabrication/measurements/sample preparation have been performed in a study?
 20. Which equipment/instrument has been used in an in a fabrication/in a measurement/in a sample preparation?
 21. Which measurement techniques have been used in a measurement?
 22. Where and when has the fabrication/measurement/sample preparation been performed?